o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 The following steps will assume the following

-- The instructions will be based off of a common base folder: $DEMO_BASE.
+- The instructions will be based off of a common base folder: $DEMO_BASE (absolute path).
 For the steps below, we will use DEMO_BASE of ~/ for simplicty.
 - This current project has been fetched to $DEMO_BASE
 - You have [ROS2 Galactic](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html) or [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) installed and sourced
   - for debian package Galactic installation, in your bash console, run: